ropensci/drake/README.md

 ## character(0)
 ```

 With everything up to date, you have **tangible evidence** of reproducibility. `Drake` told you that the results **faithfully show** what the code is producing.
-You are much more confident that you have everything you need to verify the original author's claims.
-In fact, it may no longer be necessary to re-run the code and regenerate the final answers.
-But in case you want to be extra thorough, it is easy to begin from scratch and see for yourself.
+You are much more confident that you have everything you need to compute all the output yourself.
+Now, you can re-run the project with confidence.

 ```r
 clean()       # Remove the original author's results. make(my_plan) # Independently re-create the results from the code and input data.
 ```

-With even more evidence and more confidence, you can begin to independently replicate the code if there is a need.
+At this point, with even more evidence and even more confidence, you can take the time to independently replicate the whole analysis if necessary.

 # Aggressively scale up.